Poolitzer/poolitzer.github.io/_pages/starting.md

 #### content=[{'tag': 'p', 'children': ['Hello world']}]

 The second required attribute.
-It is a Node element, which is explained here.
-We hope to add easy html and/or markdown support soon.
+It's a Node element, which looks a bit unhandy, we know.
+Hopefully we are able to add easy html and/or markdown support soon.

 ### Check your page
 `new_page.url`
 As you can see, new_page has some attributes.
-One of these is the URL of your Telegra.ph post, which you can see in you command line now :D If you want to see more attributes, go here.
+One of these is the URL of your Telegra.ph post, which you can see in you command line now :D

 ## Where to go now

 First of all, congrats!
+You managed to post your first page.
+Maybe thats enough for you, probably not.
+We would suggest you now to go to the [methods page]({{ site.baseurl }}{% link _pages/methods.md %}) and check out some interesting methods like edit_page.
+Or have a look at our examples where you see code which is actually used by some projects.